Alterique Gilbert: College career

 On November 11, 2016, Gilbert made his collegiate debut, scoring 14 points in a 67–58 loss to Wagner.
 Two games later, on November 17 versus Loyola Marymount, he suffered a torn labrum in his left shoulder that would require season-ending surgery.
 Gilbert subsequently redshirted the season.
 On November 23, 2017, as a redshirt freshman, he scored a then-career-high 16 points in a 71–63 win over Oregon at the Phil Knight Invitational.
 In his next game versus Michigan State, Gilbert injured his left shoulder.
 He attempted to play through the pain in his following game against Arkansas before being sidelined.
 On December 28, it was announced that he would miss the remainder of the season and likely undergo surgery.

 On December 5, 2018, during his sophomore season, Gilbert recorded a career-high 11 assists with no turnovers, five rebounds and three steals in a 90–63 victory over Lafayette.
 Three days later, he recorded a career-high 24 points, five steals and four three-pointers in a 79–71 loss to 11th-ranked Florida State at the Never Forget Tribute Classic.
 On January 26, Gilbert aggravated his left shoulder against Wichita State and missed five games.
 On March 7, in a 78–71 loss to Temple, he collapsed and began bleeding profusely from his nose after being hit in the face.
 He missed the final three games of the season with a concussion and right eye injury.
 He started in 23 of 25 games and averaged 12.6 points, 3.6 assists, 2.9 rebounds and 1.3 steals per game.

 On November 13, 2019, Gilbert scored a junior season-high 22 points in a 96–87 loss to Saint Joseph's.
 As a junior, he played 30 games for UConn, starting in 20, and averaged 8.5 points, 3.8 assists, 2.6 rebounds and 1.1 steals per game.
 Gilbert suffered from mental health issues, attending weekly therapy and taking daily medication to stabilize his mood.
 After the season, he announced that he was transferring from UConn.

 On March 28, 2020, Gilbert committed to play for Wichita State in his senior season.
 He is immediately eligible as a graduate transfer, filling a void at point guard and teaming up with Dexter Dennis in the backcourt.
 Gilbert averaged 10.3 points, 3.1 rebounds, 4.1 assists, and 1.6 steals per game.
 He was named to the Third Team All-American Athletic Conference.

 Professional career

-In January 2022, Gilbert signed with KK Paulus Pärnu of the Latvian-Estonian Basketball League.
+In January 2022, Gilbert signed with KK Paulus Pärnu of the Latvian-Estonian Basketball League for the rest of the 2021–22 season.